eagles-project/mam4xx/docs/development.md

 EAMxx has a lot of moving parts, but MAM4xx mainly interacts only with a data structure called the Atmosphere Driver (AD).

-In this document, we refer to EAMxx as SCREAM to reduce confusion, because the name of the GitHub repository containing the code for EAMxx is `scream`.
-While we're at it, let's define some basic terminology:
+### Terminology

 * A **host model** is an atmospheric model containing a dynamical core that solves a transport equation for mass in the atmosphere, and several physics packages that parameterize important atmospheric processes that can't be resolved by the underlying grid.
-SCREAM is the atmospheric host model used by E3SM version 4, so when we refer to the "host model", we refer to SCREAM.
+EAMxx is the atmospheric host model used by E3SM version 4, so when we refer to the "host model", we refer to EAMxx.
 * An **aerosol package** is a physics package that provides a representation of aerosols (prognostic and diagnostic variables, and tendencies for evolving the prognostics) for use by a host model.
 The aerosol package of interest for